liwca.count

 • texts (Iterable of str or Series) – The documents to analyse.
 Each element is a single document string.

-• dx (DataFrame) – A LIWC dictionary DataFrame as returned by liwca.read_dx.
-Index contains dictionary terms (may include * wildcards), columns are category names, values are binary (0/1).
+• dx (DataFrame) – A LIWC dictionary DataFrame as returned by liwca.read_dic, liwca.read_dicx, liwca.read_dicx_weighted, or liwca.create_dx.
+Index contains dictionary terms (may include * wildcards); columns are category names.
+Values are either binary (int8 0/1) or signed weights (float64).

 • tokenizer (Callable, optional) – A function str -> list[str] used to split each document into lowercase tokens.
 Defaults to a regex tokenizer that preserves contractions (don't["don't"]).

-• precision (int, optional) – If set, round category value columns to this many decimal places.
-Only applies when as_percentage=True.
+• precision (int, optional) – If set, round proportion columns to this many decimal places.
 The "WC" column is never rounded.

-• return_words (bool, optional) – If True, return a tuple (categories, words) where words is a documents × tokens DataFrame holding per-word counts (or percentages) for every dictionary token that appeared in the corpus.
+• return_words (bool, optional) – If True, return a tuple (categories, words) where words is a documents x tokens DataFrame holding per-word proportions for every dictionary token that appeared in the corpus.
 Wildcard entries are expanded to the actual corpus tokens that matched (e.g., recall*recalled, recalling, …).
-The same as_percentage and precision settings apply to both DataFrames.
 Default False.

 Returns:

-When return_words=True: a tuple (categories, words) where categories is the DataFrame described above and words is a documents × tokens DataFrame with one column per matched dictionary token plus a "WC" column.
+When return_words=True: a tuple (categories, words) where categories is the DataFrame described above and words is a documents x tokens DataFrame with one column per matched dictionary token plus a "WC" column.

 Return type: